Lakawood: Uses

 The wood has been used as incense in China from an early period, and it was said to be particularly favoured by the Taoists.
 It is powdered and mixed with other substances to make incense, commonly in the form of joss sticks.
 It was first mentioned in 304 AD as a preservative in wine and an incense wood for the summoning of spirit.
 During the Tang dynasty, it was used for magical and medicinal purposes, burnt in home to rid of all that is "weird and strange", and pieces of the wood were attached to children to ward off "evil vapours".
-The wood of Dalbergia parviflora has no smell until it is burnt, and only a small amount is used in joss sticks due to its strong aroma.
+The wood of Dalbergia parviflora often has no smell until it is burnt (but there as species which gently smell like a peach or peony even without being heated/burnt), and only a small amount is used in joss sticks due to its strong aroma.
 According to 16th century herbologist and doctor Li Shizhen, it was also used "as an astringent, as a wash to cleanse sores and to excite granulations, and as a deodorizing and disinfecting agent."

 The sap of Emblica officinalis, also called laka, was used as a red dye by people of Java and the Malacca Strait area.
 According to Zhu Fan Zhi, the red-coloured sap of lakawood was once used as an ingredient in a product called "imitation dragon's blood" (imitation of a product from Dracaena cinnabari).

 The essential oils found in Dalbergia parviflora are nerolidol, farnesol, furfurol, aryl-benzofurans, and neoflavonoids.